Do I also need to get a property report?

 Can I apply now and pay later?

-No. Your LIM application does not show up in our system until payment has cleared.
+No. Your LIM application only shows up in our system once your payment has cleared.

 Why does a LIM take so long?

 Up to 17 council departments share their expertise and records to compile the LIM.
 All of the data then needs to be checked and collated to make sure you’re getting complete and accurate information.

 We process LIMs as quickly as we can.
 Please contact us if you have a specific date you need your LIM by and we can try our best to accommodate your deadlines.

 Any normal Monday to Friday excluding weekends, public holidays and the days between 20 December and 10 January.